jjiantong/FastPGM/README.md

 ## Quick Start

-Run FastBN through executable.
+Run Fast-PGM through executable.
 ```
-# under the directory of FastBN/build
+# under the directory of FastPGM/build
 ./BayesianNetwork
 ```
-By default settings, FastBN will run the structure learning job using the PC-Stable method with one thread (the sequential version) on 5000 samples generating from the ALARM BN.
+By default settings, Fast-PGM will run the structure learning job using the PC-Stable method with one thread (the sequential version) on 5000 samples generating from the ALARM BN.
 Command line options can be used to specify the job, method and corresponding parameters, see [**Parameters**]((https://fastbn.readthedocs.io/en/latest/param_toc.html)).